JakeBrowning90/game-library-private/README.md

 React, React Router,  CSS, JavaScript, jsonwebtoken in localStorage

 ## Challenges/To-dos
--Update DB with CSV upload including array of tag selections
+- Update DB with CSV upload including array of tag selections

--Form input limits and backend validation: the build currently has limited form attributes and should include some placeholders and hard character limits, as well as improved validation on the back end.
+- Form input limits and backend validation: the build currently has limited form attributes, and validating queries on the back end may be a good practice.

--Collapsable forms on game create/edit/delete?
+- Collapsable forms on game create/edit/delete?

--Lock forms to top of list screens
+- Lock search form to the top of the screen: This should be easily doable, but I'd like additional feedback from users before settling on this design.

--Paginate search results: The current build returns all search results as a single page.
+- Paginate search results: The current build returns all search results as a single page.
 I'd like to modify this to return only 10 or so at time, and let the user advance through the results one page at a time.

-Feedback:
--single-player tag
--scrape rating off BGG?
--recommend similar games on detail view?
--Personalize greeting and Game List Header
--Change filter form to left sidebar on desktop?
+- Change filter form to left sidebar on desktop: the current build is designed as a mobile-first application, but a desktop-friendly layout might have the form off to the side.

--Display boxart
--Detail view: link to buy, rules, forums?
--Popularity/trending view?
--Increase player count height
+- Link to online info: One idea I've heard most frequently in feedback is to give each Game detail additional info like it's boxart and and info from a site like BoardGameGeek for review scores, rules, discussion, and online shopping.
+I like this idea, but am concerned that store staff would be put off of manually adding those links to a new entry, and I haven't found an API that could more easily fetch that info.

+- Popularity/trending view: If I add user ratings and/or the date a game is added to the collection to the Game schema, then it would make sense to add filters like "popular" or "new arrivals" to the search form.

 ## How to use
 Visitors: log into the demo account (read-only access) with the following credentials.

 ### Username - DemoUser
 ### Password - DemoPassword

+You will be able to view the Tag and Game lists, as well as the associated forms, but cannot create, edit, or delete any records.
+You will also not have access to the User list.

 ## Credits
-Thanks to friends for feedback on design and potential future features.
+Thanks to friends both in my web dev community as well as in my board game group for feedback on design and potential future features.
+Sample game info is from boardgamegeek.com, or is otherwise made up by myself as example data.